Donald Baim: Interventional cardiology

 Mainstays of coronary intervention include balloon angioplasty and coronary stenting.
 Additional techniques include atherectomy (removal of plaque from lesions), thrombectomy (removal of clots from vessels) and embolic protection (capture and removal of embolic debris).

 Baim wrote several chapters for and served as lead editor of the main textbook in the field of interventional cardiology, Grossman's Cardiac Catheterization, Angiography and Intervention, 7th Edition, published in 2006, after serving as co-editor for editions 4–6.
 This was the first edition of the 30+ year-old text to feature extensively revised content in interventional techniques and devices, including material on pediatric and adult congenital heart disease, coronary atherectomy, thrombectomy, distal protection devices, stents and percutaneous valve therapies.
-Now in its 8th edition (2014) and known as Grossman & Baim's Cardiac Catheterization, Angiography and Intervention (Mauro Moscuccui, editor), the book contains sections on general principles, basic techniques, hemodynamic principles, angiographic techniques, evaluation of cardiac function, special catheter techniques, interventional techniques, and clinical profiles of specific cases.

 Baim served as a member of the Interventional Cardiology Test Committee of the American Board of Internal Medicine.

 Career milestones

 Baim served as chief medical and scientific officer for Boston Scientific in Natick, Mass., from 2006 until his death in 2009.
 During his tenure at Boston Scientific, he supported the use of drug-eluting stents at a time when the 2006 European Congress of Cardiology called their safety into question.
 Baim presented data that the devices did not result in an increase in heart attack or death, a position supported by later studies.

 Baim was one of six Boston Scientific employees responsible for inventing a patented bifurcation stent delivery system and methods in 2008.

 In 2011, Boston Scientific established a $1.7 million endowment to fund the Donald S. Baim scholarship fund for Yale School of Medicine.

 In addition to his position at Boston Scientific, Baim was a founder of, or key contributor to, more than 20 medical device start-up companies.